Natasha123/intro-to-python/README.md

  * Programming fosters creativity, reasoning, logic and problem solving.
 Learning to code can prompt you to think differently and attack problems from different angles.
  * Python is used broadly in education, science, and industry.
  * Anaconda and jupyter notebook is a distribution of python that very easy to install.

+ ## Quickstart Guide:

+ * Open Jupyter notebook
+ * Create a blank jupyter notebook or use the one we provided
+ * Click to edit a cell and make sure it is of type `code` not `markdown`
+ * type `print("Hello World!")`
+ * Click the play button or run the code with ctrl+enter
+ * You have just written your first program!

  ## Activity 2: Basic Programming Concepts